-The Senior Management Team consists of the Head Teacher, The Deputy Head Teacher (where appointed) and the School Business Manager.
+The Senior Management Team consists of the Head Teacher, The Assistant Head Teacher, two Senior Teachers and the School Business Manager (where appointed).

-The Academy has defined the responsibilities of each person involved in the administration of the Academy to avoid the duplication or omission of functions and to provide a framework of accountability for Governors and staff.
+The Academy has defined the responsibilities of each person involved in the administration of the Academy to avoid the duplication or omission of functions and to provide a framework of accountability for Trustees and staff.

-The Trustees/Governing Body have overall responsibility for the administration of the Academy's finances.
-The main responsibilities of the Governing Body are prescribed in the Funding Agreement between the Academy, The DfE and the Academy's Scheme of Government.
+The Trustees have overall responsibility for the administration of the Academy's finances.
+The main responsibilities of the Governing Body are prescribed in the Funding Agreement between the Academy, The DFE and the Academy's Scheme of Government.
 The main responsibilities include:

-- Ensuring that grants from the DfE are only used for the purposes intended - Ensuring that funds from sponsors are received according to the Academy's Funding Agreement and are only used for the purposes intended - Approval of the annual budget - Appointment of the Head Teacher
+- Ensuring that grants from the DFE are only used for the purposes intended - Ensuring that funds from sponsors are received according to the Academy's Funding Agreement and • are only used for the purposes intended - Approval of the annual budget - Appointment of the Head Teacher